utkarsh7653/Video-Game-Market-Analysis-using-SQL/README.md

 The analysis also covered the cumulative sales trends in the North American market, highlighting the overall growth pattern and the impressive global sales performance of Wii Sports.
 Additionally, I explored the global sales trends for games released in the year 2000 and later, identifying periods of peak sales, such as 2007, 2008, and 2009.
 Finally, based on the insights derived from this analysis, I provided potential strategies and recommendations, such as focusing on developing games for popular platforms and genres in specific regions, and considering the publishing strategies employed by top-tier publishers.
-Overall, this comprehensive analysis leverages SQL queries and data visualization techniques to uncover valuable insights into the video game market, enabling informed decision-making for companies in the gaming industry.
+Overall, this comprehensive analysis leverages SQL queries  to uncover valuable insights into the video game market, enabling informed decision-making for companies in the gaming industry.